-Traffic steering · Cloudflare Magic Transit docs
+Traffic steering

 Routing to equal-cost paths is probabilistic.

-Packets in the same session (or flow)—with the same source and destination—have the same hash and thus use the same next hop.
+Packets in the same session (or flow) with the same source and destination have the same hash.
+The packets also use the same next hop.

-Routing changes in the number of equal-cost next hops—for example, due to dynamic prioritization triggered by health check events—can cause traffic to use different tunnels.
+Routing changes in the number of equal-cost next hops can cause traffic to use different tunnels.
+For example, dynamic prioritization triggered by health check events can cause traffic to use different tunnels.

 As a result, ECMP provides load balancing across tunnels with the same priority.